Are you a working parent and want to save money on childcare? Then there are a couple of schemes which could save you as much as £2000 per year.

 If you’re in receipt of tax credits, childcare vouchers may affect how much you receive.
 You can take a look by using this calculator.

 The childcare voucher system is due to close to new entrants in October 2018.
-However, it was originally due to finish April but extended, so this date could move again.
+However, it was originally due to finish in April but extended, so this date could move again.

 Am I eligible?